fogarecious/rustemo_tutorial/README.md

   * String Terminals
   * Regex Terminals
 * Grammar Rules
-  * Terminals In Expressions
+  * Using Terminals In Expressions
-  * Grammar Symbols In Expressions
+  * Using Grammar Symbols In Expressions
   * Empty String
   * Or
   * Optional